 Living Like a Local

-You could get by on a monthly budget of just over ₱40,000 (around $791.77) if you live Filipino style, shop where we shop, and eat where we eat.
+You, living alone, could get by on a monthly budget of just over ₱40,000 (around US$720) if you live Filipino style, shop where we shop, and eat where we eat.

 There are probably small bakeries in your area that sell inexpensive bread, as well as sari-sari stores (variety stores) where you can buy smaller packages of goods and products.
 In here you can find products like shampoos, toothpaste, coffee, and even deodorants in sachets!